Gaia philosophy: Gaia in biology and science

 Buckminster Fuller has been credited as the first to incorporate scientific ideas into a Gaia theory, which he did with his Dymaxion map of the Earth.

 The first scientifically rigorous theory was the Gaia hypothesis by James Lovelock, a UK chemist.

 A variant of this hypothesis was developed by Lynn Margulis, a microbiologist, in 1979.

 Her version is sometimes called the "Gaia Theory" (note uppercase-T).
 Her model is more limited in scope than the one that Lovelock proposed.

 Whether this sort of system is present on Earth is still open to debate.
 Some relatively simple homeostatic mechanisms are generally accepted.
 For example, when atmospheric carbon dioxide levels rise, plants are able to grow better and thus remove more carbon dioxide from the atmosphere.
 Other biological effects and feedbacks exist, but the extent to which these mechanisms have stabilized and modified the Earth's overall climate is largely not known.

 The Gaia hypothesis is sometimes viewed from significantly different philosophical perspectives.
 Some environmentalists view it as an almost conscious process, in which the Earth's ecosystem is literally viewed as a single unified organism.
-Some evolutionary biologists, on the other hand, view it as an undirected emergent property of the ecosystem: as each individual species pursues its own self-interest, their combined actions tend to have counterbalancing effects on environmental change.
+Some evolutionary biologists, on the other hand, view it as an undirected emergent property of the ecosystem: as each individual species pursues its own self-interest, its combined actions tend to have counterbalancing effects on environmental change.
 Proponents of this view sometimes point to examples of life's actions in the past that have resulted in dramatic change rather than stable equilibrium, such as the conversion of the Earth's atmosphere from a reducing environment to an oxygen-rich one.

-Depending on how strongly the case is stated, the hypothesis conflicts with mainstream neo-Darwinism.
-Most biologists would accept Daisyworld-style homeostasis as possible, but would certainly not accept the idea that this equates to the whole biosphere acting as one organism.

-A very small number of scientists, and a much larger number of environmental activists, claim that Earth's biosphere is consciously manipulating the climate in order to make conditions more conducive to life.
-Scientists contend that there is no evidence to support this belief.